How Do I Know When to Change the Strings on My Violin/Viola/Cello?

 To a novice you need to look for strings that are wearing thin – they will have signs of fraying and this is worth looking out for so that a string doesn’t suddenly snap on your child.
 It can snap with some ferocity and if you are very unlucky catch a hand/arm/face if in the wrong place at the wrong time.

-Another thing worth looking out for is the actual sound.
+Another aspect worth looking out for is the actual sound or tone of the instrument.
 If it is suddenly sounding a little dull the strings may well be past their best.
 Before exams is a good time to change strings if needed, but with enough time to “bed them in” so that the best sound can be obtained on the big day.
 Another clue to strings becoming less useful is whether the instrument stays in tune well or slips in pitch during playing.
 If the strings aren’t holding the tuning it could be that they need replacing.
 Obviously, check the fine tuners and pegs too to check that they are not slipping/faulty.

 You should look after your strings.
 You will get used to how they sound and look, and it is good practice to wipe the excess rosin, sweat, grease, dirt from the strings after playing.
 Just a normal household duster will do the job very well.